Skip to content

 • Invalid opcode 169

-If this error occurs while using ft_plugin_legacy, it is due to a bug in asm-commons:7.0.
+If this error occurs while using ft_plugin_legacy, it is a bug in the asm-commons:7.0 version.
 The original issue is here.
 This can be resolved by depending on org.ow2.asm:asm-commons:7.2 or higher in the plugin configuration.
 Use ./gradlew buildEnvironment to confirm the actual asm-commons version being used.

 buildscript {